pctablet505/litert-export-docs/LiteRT Export design doc reviewed.md

 * **Adapter Overhead:** The adapter wrapper only exists during export.
 The generated .tflite file contains the original model weights \- no runtime overhead.
 *  **Backend Compatibility:** Models can be trained with any backend (JAX, PyTorch, TensorFlow) and saved to .keras format.
 However, for LiteRT export, the model must be loaded with TensorFlow backend during conversion.
 The exporter handles tensor conversion transparently, but TensorFlow backend is required for TFLite compatibility.
 If your model uses operations not available in TensorFlow, you'll get a conversion error.
 * **Op Compatibility:** Check if your layers use [TFLite-supported operations](https://www.tensorflow.org/lite/guide/ops_compatibility).
 Unsupported ops will cause conversion errors.
-Enable verbose=True during export to see which ops are problematic.
+* **Kwargs Validation:** All export kwargs are validated at runtime against TFLite converter attributes.
+Unknown attributes raise `ValueError` with a list of valid options.

 ### 4.2 Keras Core Implementation